 Endowment Committee The summary paragraph below was copied from the Endowment Charter “Purpose”.

-The purpose of the Endowment Charter is to advance the mission of the Education Foundation of Collier County – Champions For Learning by maintaining the long-term stewardship and sustainability of the endowment program.
-The committee is responsible for developing and maintaining an endowment program that grows the assets, ensures prudent management of the funds, reports the ongoing value of each gift to its contributor, and ensure that any gift is being utilized in the manor intended by the donor.
+The Endowment Committee will maintain the long-term stewardship and sustainability of the endowment program.
+The committee is responsible for developing and maintaining an endowment program that grows the assets, ensures prudent management of the funds, reports the ongoing value of each gift to its contributor, and ensures that any gift is being utilized in the manor intended by the donor.
 It is Champions For Learning’s responsibility to create an Endowment Investment Policy that is consistent with our mission and long-term goals, enabling Champions For Learning to be a catalyst for educational success.
-The Endowment Committee supports the urgent need for philanthropic support for students and educators in Collier County by backing the efforts of the President and CEO and the Development Department to foster endowment gifts.

-Endowment Committee members will:

-Proactively develop relationships with potential sources of financial support.

-Provide opportunities for these prospects to invest in Champions For Learning’s endowment that accomplish their personal objectives and aspirations.

-Make Champions For Learning a personal charitable priority.

 The Endowment Committee responsibilities include:

-Recommending an endowment funds annual payout to the Finance Committee on a timely basis so that it can be incorporated as part of the annual budgeting process.
-The annual payout must comply with the approved Spending Policy as established by the Board.
+Recommend endowment funds annual payout to the Finance Committee on a timely basis so that it can be incorporated as part of the annual budgeting process.
+The annual payout must comply with donor intent and the approved Disbursement and Utilization Policy as established by the Board.

-Monitor and review the designated investment advisors investment performance and compliance with our Endowment Programs approved Investment Policy Statement and report the Committees findings to the Board of Directors on an annual basis.
+Monitor and review the designated investment advisor’s investment performance and compliance with our Endowment Program approved Investment Policy and report the Committees findings to the Board of Directors on an annual basis.
 The Board of Directors has the sole authority to act on any Committee recommendations.

 Periodic oversite of the investment management and administrative costs attributed to our Endowment portfolio.